Police: Lockport man arrested in hit-and-run drove two miles with victim still on his car

 “He actually was up on the vehicle, on the windshield and roof area of the vehicle and remained there for roughly two miles,” said Niagara County Sheriff Michael Filicetti.
 “Until the driver got in the area of Lincoln and Akron Roads and the pedestrian came off the vehicle.”

-“He is such an influential character,” said Bridger Cherry, the victim’s co-worker.
+“He is such an influential character,” said Bridger Cherry, a co-worker.
 “He’s got an energy about him that impacts you.
 There’s not many people that you meet like that in this world today.”

 “He was awesome, always worried about his employees no matter what.
 No matter what Amazon, or anything that they did, he would always make sure all his employees’ safety came first,” Haley Colosi, another coworker, said.